robinrendle/robinrendle.com/src/pages/notes/books-money-and-accessibility.md

 layout: ../../layouts/notes.astro
 extract: Or a once-in-a-lifetime thing.
 ---
 Lucy and I were texting about [The Fairy Tales of Oscar Wilde](https://www.arionpress.com/store/114-the-fairy-tales-of-oscar-wilde) by the Arion Press the other day (it’s perhaps the most beautiful book I’ve seen in years).
 The shocker here is the price tag though: each book is $680!
 Wait, nope: that’s just for the paper.
 The standard edition is $800.
-And heck, their equally beautiful and weird edition [Frankenstein](https://www.arionpress.com/store/115-frankenstein)—look at those gosh darn illustrations—is $1020 a pop!
+And heck, their equally beautiful and weird edition of [Frankenstein](https://www.arionpress.com/store/115-frankenstein)—look at those gosh darn illustrations—is $1000 a pop!

 Questioning the price here feels somewhat wrong and makes me sweaty though.
 Just [look at Bourdain walk around in awe](https://www.youtube.com/watch?v=i-5NhxYRqUI) as everyone just does their job at the Arion Press.
-We could only hope to do half as good a job as them.
+We could only hope to do half as good a job as them at anything else.

 But that price...?
 It still makes me gasp a bit.
 Or, as I less eloquently said to Lucy: